mariorendic/Neighborhood-Map/README.md

 1. Download or clone by: $ git clone https://github.com/mariorendic/Neighborhood-Map.git
 2. Open the repository `cd Neighborhood-Map`
 3. Install all dependencies `npm install`

+To continue starting application chose development or production mode:

+Developer mode:
-4. Start the application `npm start`
+1. Start the application `npm start`

-Now you can access and use application http://localhost:3000/.
+2. Now you can access and use application http://localhost:3000/.

+Production mode (to test service worker):
+1. Start the application `npm run serve`
+2. Now you can access and use application http://localhost:5000/.